gurrrrrrett3/cyt-networks-wiki/README.md

 <br>

 Your Network Hub is the main place that you will be interacting with your network.
-I like to include workbenches and other utilities that I often use nearby to speed up crafting, close to my [Network Controller](#network-controller).
-I also reccomend to keep a chest nearby to store your netowrk tools, like a [Network Probe](#network-probe), [Network Configurator](#network-configurator), and [Network Rake](#network-rakes).
+Include workbenches and other utilities that you use often nearby to speed up crafting, close to your [Network Controller](#network-controller).
+Also, keep a chest nearby to store your network tools, like a [Network Probe](#network-probe), [Network Configurator](#network-configurator), and [Network Rake](#network-rakes).

 <br>